thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 ### `WHERE` clause

-Several Knex methods exist to assist in building dynamic `WHERE` clauses.
-The first you'll play with is the [`where()` method](http://knexjs.org/#Builder-wheres) which accepts two arguments—a column name as a string and a value to match against.
+Several Knex methods exist to assist in adding dynamic `WHERE` clauses to a query.
+The first method to play with is the [`where()` method](http://knexjs.org/#Builder-wheres).
+It accepts two arguments—a column name as a string and a value to match against.

 **NOTE:** Supplying `where()` with the `undefined` value will throw an error.